ivandfx/DFXWinTweaks/README.md

 Made for Windows 10 and Windows 11 (some options are only supported by Windows 10)**

 WARNING: I do NOT take responsibility for what may happen to your system!
+All options and features just change some minor registry tweaks and disable some services, but anyway, be careful.

 |Latest|Info|Coming soon|Info|
 |---|---|---|---|